DNP Learning Outcomes

 Why earn a DNP?
-As the national healthcare system is focused on patient-centered care and improved outcomes, there is strong demand for nursing leadership prepared to be catalysts for change and decision makers.
+As the national healthcare system is focused on patient-centered care and improved outcomes, there is a strong demand for nursing leadership prepared to be catalysts for change and decision makers.

-The emphasis of the program is interprofessional collaboration, leadership and critical evaluation of outcomes, systems improvement and policy advocacy to effectively manage change and employ strategies for advancing programs of care and clinical practice in complex, healthcare care settings.
+The emphasis of the program is interprofessional collaboration, leadership and critical evaluation of outcomes, systems improvement, and policy advocacy to effectively manage change and employ strategies for advancing programs of care and clinical practice in complex, healthcare care settings.

 Upon completion of the Doctor of Nursing Practice (DNP) Program students will:

 - Integrate nursing science, ethics, biophysical, psychosocial, analytical, and organizational sources to provide the highest level of specialty nursing practices.